blinklet/blog-posts/network-simulators-page/network-simulators-page.md

 Cloonix web site: <a href="http://clownix.net" target="_blank" rel="noopener noreferrer">http://clownix.net</a>

+<a name="Colosseum"></a>

+### Colosseum

+[Colosseum](https://www.northeastern.edu/colosseum/) provides open-source wireless software for [wireless network emulation](https://docs.srsran.com/en/latest/).
+The software appears to be based on standard PC hardware and radios.
+I wonder if one can emulate the radios and build a completely virtual lab, maybe by combining it with [ns-O-RAN](https://openrangym.com/ran-frameworks/ns-o-ran) or [GNUradio](https://wiki.gnuradio.org/index.php?title=What_Is_GNU_Radio).

+This project looks interesting to me because it seems to have open-source versions of key components in wireless RAN and Core networks.
+The project is made up of many different sub-projects. [srsRAN 22.10](https://github.com/srsran/srsRAN) was released in November 2022.

+Colosseum web site: <a href="https://www.northeastern.edu/colosseum/" target="_blank" rel="noopener noreferrer">https://www.northeastern.edu/colosseum/</a>

+<a name="Cooja"></a>

+### Cooja

+The [Cooja IoT network emulator](https://docs.contiki-ng.org/en/develop/doc/tutorials/Running-Contiki-NG-in-Cooja.html) is part of the new [Contiki-ng](https://www.contiki-ng.org/) project.
+Cooja enables fine-grained simulation/emulation of IoT networks that use the Contiki-NG IOT operating system.
+The [Contiki-NG forum](https://gitter.im/contiki-ng) is very active, with most questions receiving a reply.

+Cooja web site: <a href="https://www.contiki-ng.org/" target="_blank" rel="noopener noreferrer">https://www.contiki-ng.org/</a>

+<a name="CrowNet"></a>

+### CrowNet

+[CrowNet](https://github.com/roVer-HM/crownet) is an open-source simulation environment which models pedestrians using wireless communication.
+It can be used to evaluate pedestrian communication in urban and rural environments.
+It is based on Omnet++.

+CrowNet web site: <a href="https://github.com/roVer-HM/crownet" target="_blank" rel="noopener noreferrer">https://github.com/roVer-HM/crownet</a>

+<a name="CupCarbon"></a>

+### CupCarbon

+[CupCarbon](http://cupcarbon.com/) simulates wireless networks in cities and [integrates data](https://www.opensourceforu.com/2019/09/simulating-smart-cities-with-cupcarbon/) from [OpenStreetMap](https://www.openstreetmap.org/).
+The [source code](https://github.com/bounceur/CupCarbon) is available on GitHub.

+CupCarbon web site: <a href="http://cupcarbon.com/" target="_blank" rel="noopener noreferrer">http://cupcarbon.com/</a>

+<a name="cnet"></a>

+### cnet

+The [cnet network simulator](http://www.csse.uwa.edu.au/cnet/) enables development of, and [experimentation](https://www.csse.uwa.edu.au/cnet/introduction.php) with, a variety of data-link layer, network layer, and transport layer networking protocols in networks consisting of any combination of wide-area-networking (WAN), local-area-networking (LAN), or wireless-local-area-networking (WLAN) links.
+The project maintainers say it is open source but you must provide you name and e-mail address to download the application source code.

+cnet web site: <a href="http://www.csse.uwa.edu.au/cnet/" target="_blank" rel="noopener noreferrer">http://www.csse.uwa.edu.au/cnet/</a>

 <a name="containerlab"></a>

 ### Containerlab

 <img src="https://www.brianlinkletter.com/wp-content/uploads/2021/05/containerlab-splash-001-1024x568.png" alt="" width="1024" height="568" class="aligncenter size-large wp-image-5660" />